Overcoming Obstacles. Personal Story of Tragedy to Triumph

 I share my story, again, because it provides example.
 Even more so, because I am an extreme example.
 If I can do it, anyone truly can.

-If I Can Create Purpose and Meaningful Life Mission, Anyone Can
+Heck, If I Can Create a Purpose-filled, Meaningful Life, Anyone Can

 Almost certainly you aren’t nearly as lost or without purpose, self confidence or self esteem as I was early in my life.